scipopt/MIP-DD/README.md

 * translating and loading the internal settings and problem to the solver (`doSetup`)
 * writing the internal settings and problem to files (`writeInstance`) and
 * solving the problem and checking for bugs (`solve`).
 The `solve` function returns a pair<char,SolverStatus>.
 The char is used to encode if the instance could be solved correctly.
 Negative values are reserved for solver internal erros while 0 means that the problem could be solved correctly, 1 represents a dualfail, 2 a primal fail and 3 an objective fail.
 The SolverStatus is primarily used to be displayed in the log to provide more information and holds the solve-status for example infeasible, unbounded or timelimit.
 To deactivate certain passcodes/fail the function has the parameter `passcodes` indicating which char-error codes should be ignored.

-The SolverInterface provides functions to detect primal and dual feasibility as well as objective fails.
+The general SolverInterface already provides functions to detect dual, primal, and objective fails based on the resulting solution information to be supplied in the 'solve' function.

 # Licensing